-The Clearinghouse for Military Family Readiness will be closed for Thanksgiving on Thursday, November 28 and Friday, November 29.
+The Clearinghouse for Military Family Readiness will be closed for Winter Break from December 24 through January 1.
 More

 Perkins, Daniel